 Coaching is a critical enabler for KCS, and a robust licensing model is an essential means to insure knowledge quality.
 The KCS Practices Guide, the KCS Adoption Guide, and in various posts in this blog hammer this point home.
 When we work with a team practicing KCS to do a KCS Tune Up, our most […]

 The Consortium for Service Innovation released its Knowledge Domain Expert guide for members.
-Also, Jennifer and I are now certified to facilitate the associated workshop.
+Also, Jennifer and I are now certified to facilitate the associated KDA Workshop.
 We’re extremely excited about the benefits that Evolve Loop knowledge work can bring to a KCS program.
-We share why we’re so jazzed, and how you can get these benefits […]
+We share why we’re so jazzed, and how you can get these […]

 Should we approach KCS in a more positive way?
 For me, personally, the answer is yes.
 Service and support people thrive on finding problems and fixing them.
 That’s how we’re wired.
 We often approach KCS the same way—as a series of problems to be solved: Middle managers are undermining the program!
 Everyone says they’re too […]